 In non – number, we will also be focussing on the following concepts:

 Civics and Citizenship

 At Level 6, students describe the nature of Australia’s democracy that developed as a result of Federation.
 They describe the three levels of government and some of the key functions of each level.
-The students explain the basic elements of Australia’s federal parliamentary system and key democratic principles and values such as freedom of speech and equality before the law.
-They will explain the concept of multiculturalism and describe the contribution of various cultural groups, including Aboriginal and Torres Strait Islander communities, to Australian identity and demonstrate understanding of the process of making and changing laws.
+They explain the basic elements of Australia’s federal parliamentary system and key democratic principles and values such as freedom of speech and equality before the law.
+They explain the concept of multiculturalism and describe the contribution of various cultural groups, including Aboriginal and Torres Strait Islander communities, to Australian identity.
+They demonstrate understanding of the process of making and changing laws.